Adam Cameron: Storylines

 Adam is first seen when he rescues Carly, Roo Stewart (Justine Clarke) and Bobby Simpson (Nicolle Dickson) from being assaulted by Morris "Revhead" Gibson (Gavin Harrison) and several of his friends.
 Adam manages to distract Revhead and the gang by stealing Revhead's car allowing the girls to escape.
 They thank Adam for his heroics.
 Adam plans to sail to the Great Barrier Reef and begin charter journeys on his yacht but Revhead and his friend Skid (Chris Harding) trash the yacht as revenge.
 After getting the yacht fixed Adam receives a booking from Millicent Staples (Julie Haseler) and is attracted to her.
 When they arrive on an island, Millicent's true colours are revealed when she and her associates steal the yacht and maroon Adam.
 Adam is eventually found by Bobby and Carly and is upset when his yacht has been found burned out, by the police, who reveal to him that Millicent is a smuggler.
 This especially hurts as the Yacht was the last portion of his inheritance from his late parents.

 Adam manages to put the incident behind him and begins getting involved in many antics with local guys Matt, Martin Dibble (Craig Thomson) and Lance Smart (Peter Vroom).
 He also begins a relationship with Carly.
 When Rory Heywood (Gregor Jordan) is eaten by a shark, Adam vows to catch it and ultimately does.
-After Adam and Carly split up, He has a brief romance with Emma then becomes involved with Marilyn Chambers (Emily Symons).
+After Adam and Carly split up, He has a brief romance with Emma then becomes involved with Marilyn.
 Adam and Marilyn live together as a couple at the Beach House for a while but they later split up and Adam moves out.